 - for informational and influencer website analyze users and sessions;

 Useful tool: The best tool for analysis is Google Analytics.
-However, you may use any other tool that helps you with analysis.
+However, you may use any other tool that helps you with the analysis.

 Summary & Conclusion

 A perfect law firm website is just a matter of your desire.
 Listen to yourself as you know who your clients are and what they want thus you will be able to determine how exactly your site should look.
-Everything you need are 5 steps to create a website which are basically “magic ingredients” for your online success:
+Everything you need is 5 steps to create a website which are basically “magic ingredients” for your online success:

 - Determine the goal and choose a proper type of your website;